sinha7290/Myofibroblast/README.md

-# Stromal State Analysis in IBD using COMPASS
+# Myofibroblast Stromal State Analysis in Inflammatory Bowel Disease

 This repository contains analysis workflows used to quantify and evaluate stromal myofibroblast states in inflammatory bowel disease (IBD).